 Expert Hint: Short on experience or writing a new grad physician assistant resume ?
 Add scholarships to your resume.
 Create a separate “Awards” section and list them there.

-5. Supplement Your Physician Assistant Resume With Additional Sections
+5. Supplement Your PA Resume With Additional Sections

 The resume sections discussed above are must-haves of every physician assistant CV.
 But—